Top 7 Reasons Why You Should Monitor Network Performance

 For the past fifteen years or so, it’s been quite common for organizations with multiple sites to adopt a "centralized" telecom architecture and interconnect all locations to one single, unified network.
 This allowed businesses to keep their data and its processing within the head office and/or data centers.
 It was also typical to have a centralized Internet gateway shared by users from all locations.

-The only performance monitoring that was needed was typically between the head office or data center and the remote locations.
+That way, companies only needed to monitor network performance between the head office or data center and the remote locations.
 This provided sufficient coverage to catch most business-impacting issues and for that, traditional monitoring system was usually adequate.

 Organizations—which were rarely using Internet-based VPN connections—used MPLS networks which, although expensive, offered guaranteed quality of service (QoS).
-Issues associated with packet loss, latency, or jitter were uncommon and so were performance monitoring tools.
+Issues associated with network performance metrics like packet loss, latency, or jitter were uncommon and so were performance monitoring tools.
 They simply were not needed and their return on investment was difficult to demonstrate.
 Bandwidth monitoring was typically all those enterprises needed.

 The transition to cloud-based services has led organizations to leave the centralized model and switch to a more distributed architecture.
 Unfortunately, this can quickly complexify the data flows between users, thereby rendering traditional monitoring tools less interesting.
 They’re simply not up to the task.
 This is where you need a distributed performance monitoring solution which can truly monitor the network’s performance from a user’s perspective and from every possible angle.